-Update for 2023: this post has been revised to reflect the current market situation.
-The biggest change you’ll notice is the addition of the Bob and Brad D6 massage gun.
+Update for 2023: This post has been revised to reflect the current market situation.
+The biggest change you’ll notice is the addition of the Bob and Brad D6 PRO massage gun.
 Although it comes with a price tag of $250, the value you get for it is fantastic.
 We also added more photos, and linked to individual reviews.

 - Best Value Massage Guns – How Did We Choose?